BenjaminPritchard/SimpleExist/readme.md

 # Simple Wiki Exists

-This repository contains the source code to a tamper monkey script to create a link from an en.wikipedia page to the corresponding simple.wikipedia page, using colors to indicate if the page exists.
+This repository contains the source code to a tamper monkey script to create a link from an en.wikipedia page to the corresponding simple.wikipedia page, while letting people know if the simple page exists yet or not.

 Things are organized into 3 directories: